Betad by koira

 “Coffee is enough, thanks…” Joni said and Markus raised his eyebrow smiling as he sat down.

 “You sure?
-Come on take a cookie at least…” He said pushing the plate closer to him.
+Come on, take a cookie at least…” He said pushing the plate closer to him.
 Why was everyone trying to force feed him with sugary treats?
 Joni wondered and sighed, seeing it best to just take one so that Markus would stop pushing.
 He took a small bite, there was an awkward silence and the other man was observing his face with a smile.
 It was odd, before everything their friendship had felt so natural and easy and now it was just… odd.

 “So, when did you and Lauri break up?”
 Joni asked.
 Markus was quiet for a moment.

 “He moved out like… a few weeks ago?”
 He answered with a shrug.
-“But it really was over long before that, I guess we just dragged it out out of habit.
-I realised… we were too different and he was jealous and whiny and it was driving me nuts.
-It was more like having a bitchy house wife than a boyfriend.”
+“But it really was over long before that, I guess we just dragged it out of habit.
+I realized… we were too different and he was jealous and whiny and it was driving me nuts.
+It was more like having a bitchy housewife than a boyfriend.”
 Markus laughed, took a sip of his coffee, looking straight into Joni’s eyes.
 “I’ve really missed you, you know?”
 He said not taking his eyes off him and Joni couldn’t help but feel uncomfortable, he glanced towards the window before back at his friend trying to smile.

 “It’s nice to see you again, it’s been… what?”
 He frowned and tried to remember.